BAAI-DCAI/Bunny/README.md

 * ⏳ Bunny training data.
 * ⏳ Bunny technical report.
-* 2024.2.7 🔥  **Bunny is out!** Bunny-3B built upon SigLIP and Phi-2 outperforms the state-of-the-art MLLMs, not only in comparison with models of similar size but also against larger MLLM frameworks (7B), and even achieves performance on par with LLaVA-13B!
+* 2024.2.7 🔥  **Bunny is released!** Bunny-3B built upon SigLIP and Phi-2 outperforms the state-of-the-art MLLMs, not only in comparison with models of similar size but also against larger MLLMs (7B), and even achieves performance on par with LLaVA-13B!

 ## Model Zoo